Scripture Treasury

 The Marian Shape of Holy Severity

-The line from Canticles is often prayed on Marian feasts because the Church sees in Our Lady the perfect union of splendor and strength.
+The line from Canticles is often prayed on Marian feasts because sees in Our Lady the perfect union of splendor and strength.
 She is terrible not because she is violent, but because she is wholly ordered to God and therefore intolerable to the kingdom of lies.
 The serpent hates her because nothing in her can be negotiated, flattered, bought, or confused.

 This is one of the necessary correctives for the present age.
 Many people imagine holiness as softness without edge.
 Scripture does not.
 The all-holy woman is not only lovely.
-She is also formidable.
-Purity itself becomes terrible when it refuses all commerce with error.
+She is also formidable. itself becomes terrible when it refuses all commerce with error.

 Against the Fantasy of Harmless Holiness